maxgrok/maxgrok.github.io_oldversion/_posts/2017-01-06-octopress-YAML-update.markdown

 ---
 {% endhighlight %}

+What's a YAML _template?

+It refers to the YAML front matter that is in the ```_templates``` folder.
+The files within the ```_templates``` folder signify templates for the YAML front matter for Octopress commands.
+For example, the ```post``` file contains the YAML front matter for the default to posts used in the ```octopress new post "New Post"``` command.
+The same is true for the draft and page files found by default in the ```_templates``` folder.

 So, I learned that in the _templates folder that there are three files: one for drafts, one for pages, and one for posts.
-I edited the YAML for the post file.
+In order to solve my problem, I edited the YAML for the post file.
 This created a template for the ```octopress new post "New Post"``` command to generate a post with the same YAML front matter as the other posts.

 Now, the YAML looks like this:
 {% highlight ruby %}